dulayjm/PyTorch-Psychophysics-Learning/README.md

 `tune.sh` utilizes the hyperparameter tuning used early on in the experiments.
 You can run this script and make adjustments according to the [optuna](https://optuna.org/) docs.
 The script now utilizes just the hyperparameter tuning, but you could use it to tune the model if you would like to.
 We decided not to focus on the simplicity of the effectiveness of psychophysical parameterization of the label space.

-First, you made me to set your path like:
+First, you may need to set your path like:
 ```
 echo $BASE_PATH
 ```
 and format this directory and subdirectories before the working directory that you cloned for this repo.
+This may require some troubleshooting depending upon your system.

 Then, you can call any script like:
 ```